 Best Known For

-Roger Ebert is an American film critic best known as one half of the popular Siskel and Ebert film critic television show.
+Roger Ebert was an American film critic best known as one half of the popular Siskel and Ebert film critic television show.

 Think you know about Biography?